M-Media-Group/Cartes.io-Web-App/README.md

 ## Development

 ### Run locally
-Run `npm run dev -- --https --host` in the directory of the project.
+Run `npm run dev` in the directory of the project.

 ### Type Support For `.vue` Imports in TS